MiaoShi09/image_builder/README.md

 * A shell script to trigger the testing

 ## Image Info
-* The work directory of docker images is /aionr
+* The work directory of docker images is /aionr.
+The structure is the same as [the executable package](https://github.com/aionnetwork/aionr/wiki/User-Manual#launch-aionr-kernel)
-* The runing data is located at /root/.aion
+* The runing data is located at /root/.aion.
+Mounting a volume or binding a host space to this directory is recommended.
 * Default Command is launching AionR to connect to Mainnet
 * Expose Ports:
   * 30303 (P2P)